Dates and deadlines for our School of Cinema faculty and staff to be aware of.

 Forms and petitions

 Student forms and petitions are available online.
-Instruct students to deliver their petitions to you, filled out and ready for your signature.
+Instruct students to deliver their petitions to you, fill out and ready for your signature.
 The Registrar provides access to most student forms and petitions.
 The Division of Graduate Studies stores forms and petitions pertaining to graduate students.

 Two of the most frequently-used petitions for both graduate and undergraduate students are: